tektoncd/community/teps/0091-verified-task-bundles.md

 references in the Task must be referenced by digest (i.e., `...@sha256:abcdef`) in order for the Task to be considered for verification.

-If the Task Bundle image fails verification, the TaskRun will be annotated with `verification-failed`
+If the Remote Resource image fails verification, the TaskRun will be annotated with `verification-failed`
 (**TODO:** please help provide the _actual_ full annotation that would be appropriate).